dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/format.md

 {"key":"ctrl+k","command":"editor.action.format"}
 ```

-### Automatically formatting when saving files?
+### Whether to support automatic formatting when saving a file?

-How to realize automatic formatting when saving files?
+How to realize automatic formatting when saving a file?

 Answer: Not supported.

-1. Normal web projects `do not support` automatic formatting while saving files.
+1. Normal web projects `do not support` automatic formatting while saving a file.
 2. For the vue-cli project, the same effect can be achieved by configuring `eslint` and using the function of `eslint automatic verification and repair`.
 For example, remove semicolon when saving the file.